yuunji707/iOSFetchExercise/README.md

 # iOS Fetch Exercise

+## Introduction

+Hey Fetch engineer!

+This is my project, and I hope you enjoy looking through it.
+I really enjoyed making it.
+Please let me know if you have any questions – I'm looking forward to hearing your feedback.

+Check out the [demo video](https://youtu.be/your_demo_video_id) to see the app in action!

+## Overview

 A SwiftUI-based iOS application that allows users to browse dessert recipes, view detailed meal information, save favorites, and discover random meals.
 This app demonstrates modern iOS development practices, including async/await for network calls, MVVM architecture, and SwiftUI for the user interface.

 ## Requirements